STED Microscopy with Supercontinuum Lasers

 The SuperK Supercontinuum lasers deliver a continuous spectrum over the visible (Vis) and near-infrared (nIR) range, with excellent single-mode beam profile (M2 < 1.1) and picosecond (ps) pulse duration.
 In combination with our filter technology, it can be transformed into a tunable laser source, allowing optimized excitation of every chromophore absorbing in the Vis and nIR regions.

-Multiline filter transmission of Supercontinuum light from a SuperK laser through SuperK SELECT.
+Multiline filter transmission of supercontinuum light from SuperK laser through SuperK SELECT for STED microscopy

-The KATANA HP lasers are available at various wavelengths within the Vis-nIR and offer high pulse energy at ps pulse duration making them ideal for STED depletion.
+The Pulsed Diode Lasers are available at various wavelengths within the Vis-nIR and offer high pulse energy at ps pulse duration making them ideal for STED depletion.

 In addition to using the proper combination of wavelengths and laser power levels, in STED microscopy it is also crucial to precisely adjust the excitation and depletion laser pulses, to synchronize for efficient depletion of the excited chromophores at the beginning of each fluorescence cycle.